buenos-nachos/time-sync/.changeset/tall-items-notice.md

 "@buenos-nachos/time-sync": minor
 ---

-Updated `SubscriptionContext.timeSync` type to be readonly and non-nullable.
+Updated `SubscriptionContext.timeSync` type to be readonly and non-nullable, and renamed `SubscriptionContext.isLive` to `SubscriptionContext.isSubscribed`.